mmenestret/jdegoes.github.io/_posts/2019-01-25-zio-threads.md

 2. `IO.unyielding(task)`
 3. `IO.blocking(task)`

 Internally, two of these functions benefit from the fact that the ZIO runtime system has two primary thread pools, which are set by the user at the level of the main function.
-One of these thread pools is for asynchronous code, and one is for synchronous code.
-These are configurable, of course, but the built-in defaults provide excellent performance for most applications.
+One of these thread pools is for asynchronous code, and one is for blocking code.
+These pools are configurable, of course, but the built-in defaults provide excellent performance for most applications.

 The sections that follow introduce each of the three thread management functions.